hinrikur/far-ABLTagger/README.md

 #### Scripts used

 The various scripts used in all stages of the project are in the `scripts` folder.
 These are ordered into three groups, into `inflection`, `tagset` and `corpus_stuff`, indicating what the scripts were used for.
 Other than that, they are not organized specifically

-#### Models

-The Faroese-trained models, to be used with ABLTagger in tandem with EDFM are kept here.